zix99/rare/docs/usage/overview.md

 the string-key (eg arithmetic, json parsing, simple logic).

 The result of this key will act as the key for the aggregation stage.

-Optional ignore expression(s) can be supplied with `-i` which will cause the match to be ignored if the expression evaluates to be truthy.

 Read more at: